 ● Have they presented workshops at other events within or outside their home community?
 Do they have good references?

-Additionally, the IMsL/IMsBB Weekend is committed to ending the “ISMs” in our communities and see the diversity of our community reflected in our workshops.
-Weencourage presenters who are part of the underrepresented communities we have identified through our surveys (People of Color, Trans Women, People Under 35 and the Accessibility community) to submit workshop proposals.
-We also want all of our presenters to be aware of how the “ISMs” can impact their content in all the workshops.
-The following criteria reflect that continuing focus in 2018:
+Additionally, the IMsLBB Weekend is committed to reducing the impact of “ISMs” in our communities and, as mentioned earlier, to see the diversity of our community reflected in our workshops.
+We encourage presenters who are part of the underrepresented communities we have identified through our surveys (People of Color, Trans Women, People Under 35 and the Accessibility community) to submit workshop proposals.
+We also want all our presenters to be aware of how the “ISMs” can impact their content in all the workshops.
+We cannot stress this enough, as this is an active and sometimes, a deciding factor in the selection of one workshop over another.
+Please consider how your workshop will address the following focal points.
+The following criteria reflect that continuing focus in 2019:

-● Does the presenter’s proposal reflect awareness of, sensitivity toward, and inclusion of People of Color, Trans Women, Under 35 and/or Accessibility communities?
+● Does the presenter’s proposal reflect awareness, sensitivity and inclusion of People of Color, Trans Women, Under 35 and/or Accessibility communities?

 ● Is this a workshop that would be of interest to a Person of Color, a Trans Woman, a Person Under 35 and/or a Person in the Accessibility community?